Home Construction Process

 - Consult with the city’s Planning and Building departments for pre-submittal guidance.

-- Prepare a pre-development checklist for required consultants and anticipated agency clearances.
+- Establish a pre-development checklist for required consultants and anticipated agency clearances.

 2. As-Built Documentation & Site Analysis